rahad2694/independent-service-provider/README.md

 * Implementation of protected route or private route.
 * Sending Verification email to the user while sign up.
 * Sending password reset email if forgot password.
-* Navigating user to the intended page after successful logging in.
+* Navigating user to the intended page after successful logging in & replace history.
 * Notifying success or error messages to the user visa hot-toast.

-## Frameworks used:
+### Frameworks used:

 * Tailwind
 * React router